Stephen K. Benjamin: Political career

+During the 2000 presidential election, Benjamin was a South Carolina state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 Mayor of Columbia

 In 2010, Benjamin won a special election to become the mayor of Columbia, besting Kirkman Finlay III in a runoff to succeed Bob Coble.
 In November 2017, Benjamin was the only candidate to file for mayoral election.
 Benjamin, therefore, did not appear on the ballot and was automatically declared to be re-elected without any votes.
 On February 4, 2021, Benjamin announced that he would not seek re-election in 2021.

-Later career
+Post-mayoral positions

-Benjamin currently serves as the Board Chair of the First Responder Network Authority (FirstNet Authority), an appointment by the Biden Administration.
+Benjamin served as the Board Chair of the First Responder Network Authority (FirstNet Authority), an appointment by the Biden Administration.
 He taught a leadership class at the Harvard T.H.
 Chan School of Public Health as a senior leadership fellow.
 He is co-chair of the Center for US Global Leadership with the U.S. Global Leadership Coalition.
-He is also a member of the Advisory Board of the BGR Group.
+He was a member of the Advisory Board of the BGR Group.
 He serves as chairman of the Board of the Flex Association, a group representing gig worker companies like Lyft, DoorDash and Instacart.